CN3ves/Games/GameDesignArtConcepts/3 - World Design for Video Games/Week3_Notes.md

 when your character will be free to explore that universe of yours.

 ### The Grey Box
-Alright, in this final video let's talk about the grey box.
+Let's talk about the grey box.
 What is it?
 Well, let's think about this.
 Scrap everything we've seen through all the previous videos.
 Just keep the core of it, the core of what defines your game world.
-Just make it great, boxy, simple, minimal.
+Just make it grey, boxy, simple, minimal.
-Keep just the minimum of what is necessary for your games to be played.
+Keep **just the minimum of what is necessary for your games to be played**.
 Will the game still be fun, engaging, and thrilling if it's just grey, and simple and minimal?
 Well, that's really an important concept.
 That's what's used in the video game industry quite a lot.
 Obviously, you don't have to do it.
 It's one way of experiencing the theory of gaming, the theory of fun.

 Well, if you can make the game fun by just moving through all those boxes, moving through space.
 Repeating movements, exactly what we saw all those different classes.
 If you can manage to keep the strays a vertical spine.
 The move set as a dance, a ballet, that you can keep repeating, and learning, and still having fun doing it after hours and hours.
-Think about it.
 Think how many times you will do the same thing again, and again, and again.
 If it's still fun to do it in a world that is nothing but grey.
 Well, then, you have a great game.
 And keep expanding from that grey box.
 Think about how lush it can be.
-But before it gets detailed, lush and lively, well, make it fun with nothing.
+**But before it gets detailed, lush and lively, well, make it fun with nothing**.
 Wood sticks, just pieces of blocks, nothing.
 If the game is fun with nothing, then, it's going to be fun when you will add all the spices, and everything else.